 A Bloomberg System has been installed in our office providing interactive financial information including direct electronic trading.
 This enables PASI to seek best execution from a single platform.
 Bloomberg installed this system in exchange for anticipated commissions.
 Currently, Bloomberg charges clients a nominal commission of \$0.025 per share of stock bought or sold.
-Should PASI not execute enough trades to cover the required commission level, an offsetting charge will be deducted from the PASI soft dollar account previously established with Bloomberg.
-This account may also pay for research materials and fees for the American and New York Stock Exchanges.
+Should PASI not execute enough trades to cover the required commission level, an offsetting charge will be deducted from the PASI soft dollar account previously established with Bloomberg or the commission will be paid by Professional Advisory Services, Inc. This account may also pay for research materials and fees for the American and New York Stock Exchanges.
 Although clients benefit from reduced commissions due to this negotiated trading system, PASI also benefits because we do not have to pay for all outside research, services, and exchange fees.
 All accounts that execute trades through Bloomberg receive equal benefit from this arrangement.

 Trades executed using the Bloomberg system are aggregated.
 All accounts receive an average price and transaction costs will be shared equally on a pro-rata basis.
-Occasionally, trades may have to be expedited to settle same day or next day, instead of standard two day.
+Occasionally, trades may have to be expedited to settle same day.
 In these instances, the expedited trade is broken out from the aggregated trade and will likely have a different execution price based upon the time the trade was placed.